IsaacVerm/mps-activity/README.md

 ## TO DO

 Remove header code since it's not used anyway.
 A header line will not be written to the file if true is given [for append](https://www.npmjs.com/package/csv-writer).

+Add separate file with who should be in commission to crosscheck.

+Lessons learned:

+- look into Javascript basics